 - Do not let your child chew or swallow.

-- Do not let your child eat, drink, smoke, or talk while this drug is melting.
+- Do not let your child eat, drink, smoke, or talk while this drug is dissolving.

 - Give this drug by mouth only.
 Very bad and sometimes deadly side effects may happen if this drug is injected.